Learn about the various types of precious metals used in gemstone jewelry including rings, necklaces and more.

 This is a quickie, the day the Kraft Masters were setting up Robert who is the plant manager at Precious Metals West casting platinum.

-Precious Metal Clay is just what it sounds like.
-It is fine silver (or gold) ground extremely small and suspended in a binder to create clay.
+Precious metal clay (or PMC) is just what it sounds like: fine silver or gold ground extremely small and suspended in a binder to create clay.
 For both novice and experienced jewelry makers, working with this material has many advantages.
 Read on to learn more about this versatile medium.

 Mokume-Gane Metal Techniques with James Binnion.
 This is a very old technique of fusing various different metals together using pressure and heat.

 Milling Platinum Sterling-A New Alloy.
 This year at Kraftwerks the refiners of a brand new alloy were there to demonstrate this new and interesting metal.

 This new alloy is called Platinum Sterling, and is mostly fine silver with a modifier of Platinum in it (4-6%).
 There is also a small amount of copper.